 Video Tutorial - Integrate Custom API data in SSRS

-This video covers following and more so watch carefully.
-After watching this video follow the steps described in this article.
+This video covers the following topics and more, so please watch carefully.
+After watching the video, follow the steps outlined in this article:

-- How to download / install required driver for
+- How to download and install the required PowerPack for

-Custom API - Features about
+Custom API - Features of the

-API Driver (Authentication / Query Language / Examples / Driver UI) - Using
+ZappySys JSON Driver (Authentication / Query Language / Examples / Driver UI) - How to use the

-Custom API Connection in SSRS
+Custom API in SSRS

 Create Data Source in ZappySys Data Gateway based on API Driver